Find Affordable College Courses

 Read More…

-Ohio State University - Main Campus ranked #7 on this year’s Most Popular Film, Video & Photographic Arts Bachelor’s Degree Schools in the Great Lakes Region list.
-Ohio State is a very large public school located in the large city of Columbus.
+With a ranking of #7, Ohio State University - Main Campus did quite well on this year’s most popular schools for film, video and photographic arts students working on their bachelor’s degree.
+Ohio State is a very large public school located in the city of Columbus.

 About 38% of the students majoring in film at the school are women while 63% are male.